 The ethos of the school is that recognising its historic foundation, the school will preserve and develop its religious character in accordance with the principles of the Church of England/Church in Wales and in partnership with the Churches at parish and diocesan level.
 The school aims to provide an education of the highest quality within the context of Christian belief and practice.
 It encourages an understanding of the meaning and significance of faith and promotes Christian values through the experience it offers to all its pupils.
 We ask all parents applying for a place here to respect this ethos and its importance to the school community.
 This does not affect the right of parents who are not of the faith of this school to apply for and be considered for a place here.

-The Governing Body is the Admissions Authority for the school and its Published Admission Number (PAN) for Year 7 is 240.
+The Governing Body is the Admissions Authority for the school.